NomicFoundation/hardhat-website/src/content/plugin-development/tutorial.md

 }
 ```

-This function iterates all the networks and adds the `myAccountIndex` property to each one.
+This function iterates over all the networks and adds the `myAccountIndex` property to each one.

 Note that it iterates the networks of the `partiallyResolvedConfig`, and not the `userConfig`.
 This is because the built-in resolution of the networks has already been done, and we can rely on it.
 If instead we iterated over `userConfig.networks`, we would get unresolved values, and potentially missing networks.

-On the other hand, when trying to read our own plugin's config, the `myAccountIndex` value for each network, we must use the `userConfig`.
-This is because the `partiallyResolvedConfig` doesn't have any information about the `myAccountIndex` property.
-We are actually defining it here.
+However, when reading our plugin's config (the `myAccountIndex` value for each network), we must use the `userConfig`.
+This is because the `partiallyResolvedConfig` doesn't contain any information about the `myAccountIndex` property, as we're defining it here.

 If no `myAccountIndex` is found in the user config for a given network, we will use the default value of `0`.

-Finally, note that the `resolvePluginConfig` function doesn't modify values in-place, but instead creates new ones.
-This is important, as in Hardhat 3 you can define multiple instances of the Hardhat Runtime Environment, and modifying the config values could interfere with other instances.
-This is especially important when testing your plugin.
+Note that the `resolvePluginConfig` function doesn't modify values in-place but creates new ones.
+This is important because Hardhat 3 allows multiple instances of the Hardhat Runtime Environment, and modifying config values could interfere with other instances, especially during testing.

 ### Testing your plugin's config extension